Emotional Pain Intervention (EPI®) Online 50 hour Intensive Training

 - Accommodations for the Differently Abled

-MindWorks Psychology, LLC training facilities are handicap accessible.
-Individuals needing special accommodations, please contact: Elizabeth Michas, firstname.lastname@example.org, and 850-862-3141.
+MindWorks Psychology, LLC training facilities are online for this training thus handicap accessible.
+Individuals needing special accommodations, please contact: Elizabeth Michas, email@example.com, and 850-862-3141.